 The implications for software education and training are significant.
 Future developers will need less emphasis on memorizing syntax and more focus on system design, architecture, and AI collaboration skills.
 This mirrors how modern architectural education focuses less on manual drafting and more on design principles and computer-aided tools.

 However, the fundamental role of human creativity and judgment remains unchanged.
 Just as beautiful buildings require human vision despite advanced construction technology, great software requires human insight despite sophisticated AI tools.
 The key is understanding AI as an enabler of human creativity rather than its replacement.
+AI working alone can be competent at creating an adequate building that meets the programmatic requirements laid out by its developers, but a truly great building will still require human input and humans’ ability to push the frontier of creativity.

 This suggests that software development is entering a new phase where success depends on effectively combining AI capabilities with human insight.
-The future belongs not to those who can code fastest, but to those who can best envision how technology can serve human needs while using AI to implement that vision efficiently and reliably.
+Here again, the best outcomes will result from humans’ ability to leverage AI.
+The winners will be those who can best envision how technology can serve human needs while using AI to implement that vision efficiently and reliably.

 In this new paradigm, the measure of a developer shifts from lines of code written to the effectiveness of their human-AI collaboration in creating valuable software solutions.
 The construction industry’s evolution from manual labor to machine-assisted craftsmanship provides a roadmap for this transformation.